josfam/classattend/README.md

 help them make better decisions about when to use their absences.

-- Individual lecturers often do not have attendance history of students at their fingertips, which would help make better decisions
+- Individual lecturers often do not have attendance history of students at their fingertips, which would help make better decisions that revolve around academic metrics and so forth
-\
-the revolve around academic metrics and so forth

 ---